hzeng33/Learn-Morse-Code/README.md

 # Morse Code Learning
 This is a simple Morse Code learning app built using React.
 We built this web app for educational purpose.
-We would want people who might be interested in crytography to learn the Morse Code.
+Students who are interested in crytography can learn the Morse Code by playing a practice game on the app.
 It is also a nostalgia that Morse Code is a historic method of communication that was widely used in the past.

 ### Features
 - Our simple web app contains two parts: